How to sell to Dstl if you are in industry, academia or another type of research organisation.

 Easy Access Intellectual Property (IP)

 Dstl is an Easy Access IP organisation.
 Easy Access institutions promote new ways of sharing IP to make it easier for researchers and industry to work together.
-You can read guidance for organisations on how to find out about and access Dstl-owned intellectual property available under the Easy Access IP scheme.
+Find out how you can access Dstl technology under the Easy Access IP scheme.

 Dstl operates a number of PhD programmes.
 Dstl welcomes applications to PhD level research calls from UK institutions with leading academics, research groups or research centres.

 Multidisciplinary University Research Initiative (MURI)

 MURI is a US Department of Defense (DoD) programme, sponsored by DoD research offices including the Office of Naval Research (ONR), the Army Research Office (ARO), and the Air Force Office of Scientific Research (AFOSR).
 Find out about opportunities for UK academics to engage in MURI.

 Dstl works closely with Innovate UK (the new name for the Technology Strategy Board), the UK’s innovation agency, whose goal is to accelerate economic growth by supporting business-led innovation.
 Dstl and Innovate UK collaborate on technologies where there is potential for ‘dual-use’ innovation (ie where the technology could be applied to both defence and civil market sectors) and jointly fund competitive research calls in areas of specific interest – usually through Innovate UK’s competitions process.
 Find out more about competitions managed by Innovate UK.